 The Backstory: The earthiest hue we saw this decade, Pantone experts chose Marsala in 2015 as they say it’s a color that “enriches our minds, bodies, and souls.”

 They also called attention to its versatility in home decor.
-Looking back, we have to agree that it was a color that perfectly warmed the home, and we’re actually seeing a renewed interest in these rich, earthy hues as a trend for 2020 and beyond.
+Looking back, we have to agree that it was a color that perfectly warmed the home, and we’re actually seeing a renewed interest in these rich, earthy hues with the popular earth tones trend.

 What We Love About It: The soulfulness.
 The deep-rooted comfort.
 The bold coziness.